sibiantony/ssleuth/README.md

 The user can see the cipher suite used for connection and firefox's assessment of the strength of the cipher.

-This addon attempts to enhance this visibility of ciphers to the user, by ranking it and appropriateley color coding it.
+SSleuth attempts to enhance this visibility of ciphers to the user, by ranking it and appropriateley color coding it.
 The addon panel also gives information on perfect forward secrecy, firefox connection status and the certificate details.